• Skip to primary navigation

 The easiest camping breakfasts

-Making a few breakfast snacks before you head out on your camping trip will help make mornings run smoother.
-Some of our favorites to pack along are our healthy breakfast cookies, vanilla almond granola, and our egg sausage breakfast muffins.
-These are especially great options if you have a busy day of hiking, fishing, or exploring planned and don't want to spend a lot of time cooking and cleaning up at your campsite.
+Making a few breakfast snacks before you head out on your camping trip will help make mornings run smoothly.
+Some of our favorites to pack along are our vanilla almond granola and our egg sausage breakfast muffins.
+These are especially great options if you have a busy day of hiking, fishing, or exploring planned and don’t want to spend a lot of time cooking and cleaning up at your campsite.

 Camping recipes for lunch